zettlchen/AJS-flexord/README.md

 While it also runs with **flexclust** 1.5.0, the additional capabilities in the new version would allow for more elegant implementations in some of the partitioning clustering algorithms.
 While we have implemented these new versions in our package **flexord**, these changes are not implemented in this simulation.
-For this reason, we also provide two scripts on distance measures that show the 'historical' code as it was used in the simulation, marked by `_historicversion.R`.
+For this reason, we also provide two scripts on distance measures that show the *historical* code as it was used in the simulation, marked by `_historicversion.R`.